ethanpeacockaol/Dev_Setup/README.md

 # Installation Instructions
 ```
+!!!WARNING!!!
 If you do not use git lfs you will not get files over 100mbs in the repo
 ```

 Android: